N3il-kb/data_gone_dark/README.md

   frameborder="0"
 ></iframe>

-Let's do this test again but this time we choose to identify if `'climate_category'` and its missingess has something to do with `'customers_affected'`.
+Let's do this test again but this time we choose to identify if `'climate_category'` and its missingness has something to do with `'customers_affected'`.
 In other words, we wanted to see if the cause of an outage has something to do with the climate category of the outage.

 To do this, let's formalize a hypothesis: